benjaminchacko/benjaminchacko/README.md

 ### Hi there I'm Benjamin Chacko👋

-### I'm a Senior Coordinator, Liaison @ Comcast Advertising.
-I'm passionate about React and DevOps
+### I'm a Sr. Coordinator, Liaison @ Comcast Advertising.
+I'm passionate about React and DevOps.

-- 🔭 I’m currently working on Next JS and Astro projects
+- 🔭 I’m currently working on React JS and Astro projects
 - 🌱 I’m currently learning Typescript, Next JS 15 (App Router), and Rust
-- 👯 I’m willing to collaborate on any Next JS project
+- 👯 I’m willing to collaborate on any React JS project
 - 🤔 I’m looking for help with increasing my knowledge in Socket.io and Graphql
 - 💬 Ask me about React and Next.js
 - ⚡ Fun fact: Huge fan of Marvel Movies (seen almost every MCU movie ... up to Thunderbolts), favorite MCU character is Rocket Raccoon 🦝